 - Changing Sleep Positions.
 Sleeping on your back is the worst position for a person living with sleep apnea.
 Shifting positions can actually improve airflow during sleep, and in some very mild cases, it can significantly reduce the number of breathing events during the night.
 The most helpful change in position is actually to sleep on your side.
 Side sleeping allows gravity to work in your favor, helping the soft tissues of the mouth and throat to open naturally.
 This means your machine doesn’t have to work as hard—or in some very mild cases even at all.
 There are plenty of CPAP pillows and side-sleeping solutions to support you in this if you have difficulty staying in particular positions.

 The Bottom Line

 The truth is, CPAPs do work for many people, helping those that succeed at their therapy live fuller, more productive lives.
-When therapy is working, you’ll feel a huge difference in your energy levels, which may lead to positive improvements in other areas of your life.
+When your therapy is working, you may notice a difference in your energy levels, which can lead to positive improvements in other areas of your life.

-But, like any treatment, as things change in your life, your response to the treatment will change too.
-That’s why regular communication with your doctor is important so that he or she can make adjustments as time goes on, so you don’t miss a beat in your care.
+But, like any treatment and as things change in your life, your response to the treatment will change too.
+That’s why regular communication with your provider is important so that he or she can make adjustments as time goes on, keeping you from missing a beat in your care.